add-am/add-am/README.md

 ##  Hi, I’m Adam Shand, a data analyst experienced in R and Python.
-Currently I am creating end-to-end scripts for environmental data collected from the Great Barrier Reef.
-Head over to [Dry Tropics Partnership for Healthy Waters](https://drytropicshealthywaters.org/) to see some of my publications.
+I create end-to-end scripts for environmental data collected from the Great Barrier Reef.
+Head over to the [Healthy Waters Partnership for the Dry Tropics](https://drytropicshealthywaters.org/) to see some of my publications.
 ![alt text](https://raw.githubusercontent.com/add-am/add-am/master/profile.gif)

   <!---